folio-org/raml-module-builder/doc/upgrading.md

 * [Version 25](#version-25)
 * [Version 20](#version-20)

+## Version 29.4

+* [RMB-594](https://issues.folio.org/browse/RMB-594) RMB no longer uses a random order but a fixed order to generate the .java classes from the .raml and .json files.
+This may consistently fail the build if two classes with the same name are generated.
+To prevent the second from overwriting the first set a different class name using "javaType": "org.folio.rest.jaxrs.model.Bar", for example for link-field "folio:isVirtual" annotations for mod-graphql.

 ## Version 29.2

 * [RMB-532](https://issues.folio.org/browse/RMB-532) Use PostgresClient.get without the unused and deprecated setId parameter.